 (7) Population Structure and Diversity

 Fish and wildlife populations are characterized by life history, ecological, behavioral, phenotypic, and genetic diversity, which buffer populations against short- and long-term environmental variation.
 For anadromous salmonids, stock diversity has been reduced by the extinction of many local populations, as well as a reduction in population size of most remaining populations.
 Moreover, losses of genetic diversity within populations may have decreased fitness and therefore decreased the probability of long-term persistence for many stocks.
 A better understanding is needed of the dominant processes influencing the distribution, interconnection, and dynamics of populations through time and space.
+This likely applies to Pacific lamprey, white sturgeon, bull trout, and other resident fish species.

 Additionally, populations are a fundamental unit of viability analysis, and effectively evaluating the status of a species may depend on correctly understanding its population structure.
-Identification of strong, weak, and at-risk native populations is a critical step in determining what actions can be taken to preserve and protect populations (see ISAB, 2001-7).
+Identification of strong, weak, and at-risk native populations is a critical step in determining what actions can be taken to preserve and protect populations of salmoinds (see ISAB, 2001-7).
+This need to understand better the population structure likely applies to pacific lamprey, white sturgeon, bull trout, and other resident fish species, populations, and sub-populations.
 Several species (e.g., resident and anadromous rainbow, ocean and reservoir type fall Chinook) have co-occurring life-history types that are poorly understood and pose critical problems for management.

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. What approaches to population recovery and habitat restoration are most effective in regaining meta-population structure and diversity that will increase viability of fish and wildlife in the Columbia River Basin?